 We want to support bars, cafes and restaurants to succeed in these challenging times and although they may have limited interior space, we want businesses to take advantage of the outside.

 We also want to transform the heart of our high streets by highlighting and expanding its alfresco and continental feel and give more space to people to enjoy our beautiful areas and what they have to offer.
 Offering outdoor or ‘Alfresco’ dining to customers is a great opportunity to increase trade.

 Businesses are expected to run their alfresco areas in line with up to date national guidance.
-This guidance will be reviewed in October 2021.

 - it should be located next to your premises and contained within the frontage